andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 The usual recommended pattern for most applications is to call `acquireTokenSilent` first, then catch the exception and then call `acquireTokenRedirect` (or `acquireTokenPopup`) to start an interactive request.

-Calling the `acquireTokenRedirect(scope)` result in redirecting users to the Azure AD v2.0 endpoint (or `acquireTokenPopup(scope)` result on a popup window) where users need to interact with by either confirming their credentials, giving the consent to the required resource, or completing the two factor authentication.
+Calling the `acquireTokenRedirect(scope)` results in redirecting users to the Azure AD v2.0 endpoint (or `acquireTokenPopup(scope)` results in a popup window) where users need to interact by either confirming their credentials, giving the consent to the required resource, or completing the two factor authentication.

 ```javascript
 userAgentApplication.acquireTokenRedirect(graphAPIScopes);